flyingmisaki/pixel-art-editor-2/README.md

 # React Pixel Art Editor

-This is the repo for my react pixel art editor
+This is the repo for my react pixel art editor.

-## Features
+## Currently Implemented Features

 - Color picker
 - Layers